-Carrie Fisher’s autopsy reports were released this week, revealing that at the time of her death she had a cocktail of numerous illicit and prescription drugs in her system.
+Carrie Fisher’s autopsy reports, revealed that at the time of her death she had a cocktail of numerous illicit and prescription drugs in her system.
 The news, as it always does with public figures, prompted a new wave of grief, and a fresh round of moralizing on the wastefulness of addiction and the perceived weakness of the victim; the kind of public interrogation of the dead we seem to thrive on.

 Carrie Fisher had always told us everything.
 She owes us nothing more than she’s already given.